NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

 # Benchmark on the Mega-scale test subdataset of the specified data split.
 python RINAMI_train_and_test.py [model_parameter_path] Mega_test [split_num]

-# Benchmark on the Maxwell dataset using the lowest-performing models.
+# Benchmark on the Maxwell dataset using the manuscript-reported models.
 python RINAMI_train_and_test.py Maxwell_test

-# Benchmark on the Garcia dataset using the lowest-performing models.
+# Benchmark on the Garcia dataset using the manuscript-reported models.
 python RINAMI_train_and_test.py Garcia_test

 # Benchmark on the Maxwell dataset using the newly trained model parameters.